 Check if the first character of the input word is a vowel.
 If it is, attach "yay" to the end of the word.
 Otherwise, move that first character to the end of the word and add "ay" to it.

-There's one final thing to notice about this: there's no explicit instruction to return from the function, unlike many other languages out there.
-This is because F# is Expression-based, and the last expression in the body of a function is the return value.
+There's one final thing to notice about this: in F#, there's no explicit instruction to return from the function.
+This is because F# is expression-based, and the last expression evaluated in the body of a function determines the return value of that function.
 Because

-if..then..else is itself an expression, the body of the
+if..then..else is itself an expression, evaluation of the body of the

 then block or the body of the